 Create sustainable sleep habits for your little lamb so the whole family can sleep peacefully without the stress, drama, and tears.Learn More

 How To Make It Happen

-Well, by asking your child to close their eyes, they’re making a choice.
-They feel in control.
+- Step 1: Ask your child to close their eyes.
+By dong this, they’re making a choice.
+They feel in control!

-I helped him understand why it seemed so dark.
+When we did this, I helped my toddler understand why it seemed so dark.
 I made it a nightly tradition.
 And I didn’t make him feel bad for being scared.

 Even now, months later, I use it on any child that feels nervous at bedtime and it works every time.